VipulADSK/GoogleLighthouse/cypress/integration/PageObjects/Readme.md

 1. _Simulated throttling_ remains the default setting.
 This matches the setup of PageSpeed Insights and the Lighthouse CLI default, so this provides cross-tool consistency.
 2. _No throttling_ is removed as it leads to innacurate scoring and misleading metric results.
 3. Within the Audits panel settings, you can uncheck the _Simulated throttling_ checkbox to use _Applied throttling_.
-For the moment, we are keeping this _Applied throttling_ option available for users of the [`View Trace` button](https://developers.google.com/web/updates/2018/04/devtools#traces).
+This _Applied throttling_ option is available for users of the [`View Trace` button](https://developers.google.com/web/updates/2018/04/devtools#traces).
 Under applied throttling, the trace matches the metrics values, whereas under Simulated things do not currently match up.

 ## How do I get packet-level throttling?